-Forms are also available on the Sandwell LA website www.sandwell.co.uk/schooladmissions and the GSA website.

-- 3.2.3.
-Late applications will not be considered until all other applications have been reviewed. - 3.2.4.
+- 3.3.1.
+Applications for the 2026/27 academic year open mid-July 2025. - 3.3.2.
+To apply you need to complete the local authority's (LA) common application form (CAF)1 and submit this directly to the LA by the deadline, 31 October 2025.
+Aptitude Registration Forms are also available on the Sandwell LA website www.sandwell.co.uk/schooladmissions and the GSA website. - 3.3.3.
+Late applications will not be considered until all other applications have been reviewed. - 3.3.4.
 All offers of secondary places will be made through the LA.
-The academy will not contact parents about the outcome of their application until the offer from the LA has been received.
+The academy will not contact parents about the outcome of their application until the offer from the local authority has been received.
 All offers will be made on the secondary national offer day (1 March or the next working day).

-3.3.
+3.4.
 Admissions criteria

-- 3.3.1.
-Any parent may apply for a place at the academy for their child. - 3.3.2.
+- 3.4.1.
+Any parent may apply for a place at the academy for their child. - 3.4.2.
 To apply for George Salter Academy, parents of prospective students will be required to complete the online Sandwell Common Application Form (CAF).
 Parents/carers wishing for their child to be considered for a place based on aptitude for Performing Arts must also complete a separate Aptitude Registration Form, available from the Sandwell LA website and the GSA admissions office.
 If the application is not successful based on Performing Arts aptitude, the application will then be automatically considered using the remaining criteria.
-Parents/carers should be aware that the Aptitude Registration Form must be returned to George Salter Academy, Davey Road, West Bromwich, West Midlands, B70 9UW either by post or email: admissions@georgesalter.com by 31st October 2024. - 3.3.3.
-The academy will liaise with Sandwell Local Authority and other neighbouring Local Authorities in line with the national coordinated admissions arrangements during the process. - 3.3.4.
+Parents/carers should be aware that the Aptitude Registration Form must be returned to George Salter Academy, Davey Road, West Bromwich, West Midlands, B70 9UW either by post or email: admissions@georgesalter.com by 31st October 2025. - 3.4.3.
+The academy will liaise with Sandwell Local Authority and other neighbouring Local Authorities in line with the national coordinated admissions arrangements during the process. - 3.4.4.
 George Salter Academy admits a total of 25 applicants (10% of the total number of places) with an aptitude for Performing Arts2.
 Applicants are tested at the academy for their stated 'aptitude', Dance/Music/Drama.
 From this process, 25 are selected.
 The remaining applicants will be placed in bands based on their NFER non-verbal reasoning test.
-Where one of the 25 selected pupils do not take up their place, the next highest ranking Aptitude applicant will be selected from the same band as that pupil.
-Further details are available on request. - 3.3.5.
-If less than 25 students are selected via the Aptitude route then the remaining places will be fill by other applicants according to the Oversubscription Criteria. - 3.3.6.
-The main purpose of aptitude testing3 is to identify students who have potential, aptitude and enthusiasm for Music, Dance or Drama.
+Where one of the 25